-Scott Gillis currently serves as an operations & systems executive for American International Group, Inc., as Global Head of its SAP Center of Excellence.
-Before assuming this role in 2012, Mr. Gillis served AIG's Life & Retirement business, SunAmerica Financial Group, as Senior Vice President of Finance, as Treasurer, and as CFO of SunAmerica's retirement services businesses.
-He has served many years on the boards of a number of SunAmerica companies, including SunAmerica Life Insurance Company, SunAmerica Annuity and Life Assurance Company, First SunAmerica Life Insurance Company, Variable Annuity Life Insurance Company, AIG Advisor Group Inc, SunAmerica Affordable Housing Partners Inc, SunAmerica Investments Inc., SunAmerica Capital Services Inc. and Western National Life Insurance Company.
+Scott Gillis was elected to our Board of Directors in August 2011 and has served as the Chairman of our Audit Committee and as a member of our Compensation Committee and our Corporate Governance and Nominating Committee since that time.
+Mr. Gillis recently retired, after serving AIG for 28 years, as a financial executive and business unit CFO.
+Before retiring from AIG, Mr. Gillis served AIG's Life & Retirement business, SunAmerica Financial Group, as Senior Vice President of Finance, as Treasurer, and as CFO of SunAmerica's retirement services businesses.
+He has served many years on the boards of a number of SunAmerica companies, including SunAmerica Life Insurance Company, SunAmerica Annuity and Life Assurance Company, First SunAmerica Life Insurance Company, Variable Annuity Life Insurance Company, AIG Advisor Group Inc., SunAmerica Affordable Housing Partners Inc., SunAmerica Investments Inc., SunAmerica Capital Services Inc. and Western National Life Insurance Company.
 Mr. Gillis began his career at SunAmerica as Director of Audit.
 From 1989 to 1995 he served as Vice President and Controller of the SunAmerica Life Companies.
 He was promoted to Senior Vice President and Controller in 1996, elected a director in 2000, and then CFO in 2003.
 He was elected Vice President of SunAmerica Inc. in 1998, made Controller in 2000, promoted to Senior Vice President in 2001 and named CFO in 2004.
 In 2011, he was named a Senior Vice President of SunAmerica Financial Group.
-Our board of directors believes that Mr. Gillis' experience and background make him a qualified and valuable member of our board of directors.
-In particular, Mr. Gillis' background working in multi-million dollar companies in the financial industry and experience in the financial statements, and two decades of experience with SEC filings and financial statements will make him a valuable member of the audit committee of our board of directors.

-Bob Howard-Anderson began serving on our board of directors in February 2013.
+Bob Howard-Anderson began serving on our Board of Directors in February 2013.
+Beginning in November 2013, Mr. Howard-Anderson currently serves as Chief Executive Officer of Fulham Co.
+Inc., a global supplier of industrial and residental lighting solutions.
 Since 2002, Mr. Howard-Anderson served as President and CEO of Occam Networks, a leading provider of broadband access solutions, until its acquisition by Calix Inc. in February 2011.
 Previously, Mr. Howard-Anderson served as Vice President of Product Operations at Procket Networks from 2000 to 2002, where he was responsible for R&D, product management and manufacturing operations.
 Prior to that, Mr. Howard-Anderson was Vice President of Engineering for Sun Microsystems Inc., responsible for developing and introducing a broad portfolio of products.
 Prior to Sun Microsystems, he served as Vice President of Engineering at First Pacific Networks as well as Network Equipment Technology.
 He also held management positions at Bolt Baranek and Newman (BBN) and Octocom Inc. Mr. Howard-Anderson holds a BS in Electrical Engineering and Physics from Tufts University.
-Our board of directors believes that Mr. Howard-Anderson's experience and background make him a qualified and valuable member of our board of directors.
-In particular, his more than 30 years of experience in the data and telecommunication equipment industries managing large R&D and product development initiatives, as well as his experience managing startup companies to profitability will make him a valuable member of our board of directors.